MandyW0312/RhythmsGonnaGetYou/PEDAC.md

     		Read the answer and set it to a variable foreach (var album in context.Albums.Include(bands => band.Name == answer) Print out the albums for a Specific Band

+    		IF (Genre)
+    		foreach (var album in context.Albums.Include(album=> album.TheAssociatedBand.Style))
+    		Print out We have this Album {album.Title} in the Genre {album.TheAssociatedBand.Style}

+    		IF (Members)
+    			Ask the user which Band they want to look up Read the answer and set it to a variable

 IF (Contract Change)
 Ask the user if they want to Release a Band from their Contract or Resign a Band